DefinitionThis section has been translated automatically.

 - Cesarone MT et al (2006) Rapid relief of signs/symptoms in chronic venous microangiopathy with pycnogenol: a prospective, controlled study.
 Angiology 57: 569-576.

-- Riede F et al.(2010) The use of medical leeches for the therapy of venous stasis and hematomas in flap plasty.
+- Riede F et al.(2010) The use of medical leeches for the therapy of venous stasis and hematoma in flap plastic surgery.
 JDDG 11: 881-889

 - Toledo RR et al (2017) Effect of Pycnogenol on the healing of venous ulcers.
 Ann Vasc Surg 2017; 38: 212-219

-- Vanscheidt W et al(2002) Efficacy and safety of a Butcher's broom preparation (Ruscus aculeatus L. extract) compared to placebo in patients suffering from chronic venous insufficiency.
-Drug discovery: 52:243-250.
+- Vanscheidt W et al.(2002) Efficacy and safety of a Butcher's broom preparation (Ruscus aculeatus L. extract) compared to placebo in patients suffering from chronic venous insufficiency.
+Arzneimittelfoschung: 52:243-250.

-Incoming links (96)Acroangiodermatitis; Adiposity skin changes; Aescin; Aescin; Ambulatory venous hypertension; Aneurysm, arteriovenous, peripheral; Angiodermite purple et pigmentée; Angiodermite purple et pigmentée; Arnicae flos; Asparagi rhizoma; ...
+Incoming links (100)Acroangiodermatitis; Adiposity skin changes; Aescin; Aescin; Ambulatory venous hypertension; Aneurysm, arteriovenous, peripheral; Angiodermite purple et pigmentée; Angiodermite purple et pigmentée; Arnicae flos; Asparagi rhizoma; ...
 Show all

-Outgoing links (51)Aescin; Antibiotics; Aus ausleitende verfahren; Butcher's broom root; Catechine; Commission e; Compression therapy; Coumarin; Covering paste (ulcers); Dermatoliposclerosis; ...
+Outgoing links (63)Aescin; Antibiotics; Aus ausleitende verfahren; Buckwheat herb; Butcher's broom root; Casts (Kneipp); Catechine; Commission E monographies; Compression therapy; Compression therapy; ...
 Show all

 Please ask your physician for a reliable diagnosis.
 This website is only meant as a reference.